A Double Machine Learning Approach to Combining Experimental and Observational Data: Falsification Test for External Validity and Conditional Ignorability

-Since, under $\Hzerot$, the required assumptions for the theorem are satisfied, this allows us to construct a test statistic based on $\thetahat(t)$ in the canonical way: $Z_n(t) := \sqrt{n}\thetahat(t)/\sigmasqhat_r(t)$.
+Since, under $\Hzerot$, the required assumptions for the theorem are satisfied, this allows us to construct a Wald-type test statistic $\thetahat(t)$: $Z_n(t) := \sqrt{n}\thetahat(t)/\sigmasqhat_r(t)$.
 By Theorem \ref{thm:dml_theta}, we know that $Z_n(t)$ is asymptotically normal under $\Hzerot$.
 By construction, it is enough to reject the null for a single $t$ in order to have evidence against both A3 and A4 holding.
-In some settings only a single test need to be performed (Section~\ref{sec:lalonde}) but when multiple tests are performed, a correction for multiple hypothesis testing, such as Bonferroni's correction, may become needed.
+In some settings only a single test need to be performed (Section~\ref{sec:lalonde}) but when multiple tests are performed, a correction for multiple falsification testing, such as Bonferroni's correction, may become needed.